apurbapokharel/CSCE-5210/Assignment 1/README.md

     * Generates the graph
     * Computes the Astar path length as well as determines the shortest Astar path
     * Can plot the graph if visualization is needed.
-    * The graph code is reffered from Dr. Russel's tutorial 1 with slight changes as necessary.
+    * The graph code is referred from Dr. Russel's tutorial 1 with slight changes as necessary.

 2. Car
-    * Has methods to handle customer pickup request, pickup customer, dropoff customer.
+    * Has methods to handle customer pickup requests, pickup customer, dropoff customer.
     * Stores the distance and trip for each car object
     * The information about capacity is stored here in the class.